 • Injection placement: The majority of the feeder roots are in a dense mat just under the trunk.
 Injecting within 1 foot of the trunk is most efficient, but if necessary, soil injections can be effective when placed within the drip line of the tree.
 This can be useful for protecting trees that are located immediately next to a stream.

-■ Timing of Treatment -- Initially, the recommendation for time of year to inject was either in the spring or late fall.
-Now, as mentioned earlier, in the southern Appalachians we recommend using Imidacloprid any time of year when minimum soil water conditions exist.
-Evapo-transpiration occurs year round in the South with peaks in the spring and fall.
-It is adequate to mobilize active ingredient in all but moderate to severe drought conditions.
-Research at UGA indicates that you can inject even in very droughty soil and expect the active ingredient to still be effective up to 2 full years later when soil water conditions improve.
-Apparently, with proper injection technique, Imidacloprid is well protected in the organic layer and will persist for several years under extreme drought conditions.
-That said, the optimum time of year for soil injection is still October through mid-June.
-This optimal period can be extended by good rains in June, and rains beginning earlier in September; but if time is the limiting factor, then the summer treatment option exists.
-Treatment should not be done during rainfall or within 12 hours before or after rain.
+■ Timing of Treatment -- Imidacloprid can be used any time of year when minimum soil moisture conditions exist.
+Research at UGA indicates that you can inject it even in very droughty soil and expect the active ingredient to still be effective up to 2 full years later when soil water conditions improve.
+With proper injection technique, Imidacloprid is well protected in the organic layer and will persist for several years under extreme drought conditions.
+That said, the optimal time of year for soil injection is still October through mid-June.
+This optimal period can be extended by good rains in June, and rains beginning earlier in September; but if time is the limiting factor, then the option to treat at other times still exists.

 ■ Speed of Action -- Time to reach full strength in the tree depends on the tree's size/diameter.
 It can take from 6 weeks to 12 months or longer to become effective.
 It might take several years to achieve complete control and show new growth, particularly in large diameter trees.